Bisrath1/financial-news-analysis_1/README.md

-<<<<<<< HEAD
-This project analyzes the relationship between financial news sentiment and stock price movements for major tech companies (AAPL, AMZN, GOOG, META, MSFT, NVDA, TSLA).
-It fulfills the requirements of the 10 Academy Week 1 Challenge, covering exploratory data analysis (EDA), technical indicator calculations, sentiment analysis, and correlation analysis, with interactive visualizations and a robust CI/CD pipeline.

 ## Project Overview
 - **Objective**: Investigate how news sentiment correlates with stock returns using historical stock prices and news headlines.
 - **Data**: